 We all love Autumn.
 Cool breeze, a little bit of relaxation after the jam-packed summer, but the leaves!
 Those are enough to completely kill your mood when you find them taking over your yard.
-That’s why we’ve stepped in with a little list to help you find the best leaf blower.
+That’s why we’ve stepped in with a little list to help you find the best leaf blower of 2018.

 Knowing how you plan to use your chainsaw will help you decide what type of chainsaw to use.
 Do you just plan on doing a little pruning in your yard or do you have intentions of cutting down a lot of good-sized trees?
 Consider the type of projects you have planned to do in your yard and then look at the models that that are appropriate for these tasks.